kdagkoglou/JStraining/documents/native/bitops.md

 let encrypted = data ^ key; // 111092

-// 111092 is transmitted somewhere then decoded: console.log(encrypted ^ key) // 98765
+// 111092 is transmitted somewhere

+// it can then decoded by anyone who has the key: console.log(encrypted ^ key) // 98765
 ```